 Signs and Symptoms may include Treatment

 Decreased mental function DESCEND to lower elevation.

 Confusion Assist if patient is semi-conscious or

 Loss of memory unconscious.

 Inability to exercise proper judgment Evacuate if patient does not improve.

-progressing to hallucinations, psychotic

 behavior, and coma

 Worsening headaches

 Vomiting

 Weakness or paralysis of a limb

 Pale and blue (cyanotic)